apache/brpc/docs/en/http_service.md

 # Debugging

-Turn on [-http_verbose](http://brpc.baidu.com:8765/flags/http_verbose) to print contents of all http requests and responses to stderr.
+Turn on [-http_verbose](http://brpc.baidu.com:8765/flags/http_verbose) to print contents of all http requests and responses.
 Note that this should only be used for debugging rather than online services.

 # Compress the response body